yanniSkawronski/dai-go/DAIGO.md

 - `OK` : The client passed the turn successfully.
 - `ERROR <code>` : an error occurred, the code is an integer among the following list:
+    - 1 - the client has not yet identified himself.
-    - 1 - The client is not in a game
+    - 2 - The client is not in a game
-    - 2 - It is not the clients turn
+    - 4 - It is not the clients turn

 ### Forfeit the game